colgate-cosc415-fall23/pull_request_example/README.md

 # COSC 415: Pull request exercise

+This repo exists for getting (optional) practice with a pull request.

 ## Section A: if working from the shell

  1. Clone this repo to your own computer